Frequently Asked Questions

 Is parking available nearby?

 There is ample parking throughout the Schoodic Institute campus.
 Conference facilities and housing units are connected by walking paths and paved roads.
 Parking is easily available outside each building for people with disabilities; passenger drop-off is facilitated.
 Directional signage clearly identifies buildings and a campus map is available for easy reference.
 A copy of the map marking the buildings that will be used for conference activities will be available in your conference registration packet.
-If you book lodging at the Schoodic Institute, they will include a printed map in your welcome packet as well.

 Are all facilities handicap accessible?